People at lively street festival.

 Japanese Studies, Minor

-Explore and understand Japanese language, culture, literature, linguistics, art, history, religion, and business.
-Prepare for a successful career in one of the world’s largest economies.
+Develop advanced Japanese language ability and acquire deep knowledge of Japan’s culture, literature, linguistics, art, history, religion, and business.
+Prepare for a career with a Japanese Studies minor in one of the world’s largest economies.

 Explore the curriculum